telescopeѲptics.net .......................................................................................... CONTENTS

 - distortion

-FIGURE 12: The three primary, or Seidel aberrations affecting point-image quality.
-Spherical aberration is radially symmetrical wavefront deviation in which it becomes progressively more strongly curved toward the edges, than a reference sphere centered at paraxial (Gaussian) focus G. It occurs whenever object imaged is not located at one of the two specific foci of a conic.
-Here, it is illustrated on a spherical reflecting surface imaging distant object.
-As the incoming flat wavefront interacts with mirror surface, its atoms begin to emit waves in all directions.
-The change in sagitta of spherical surface () determines surface slope, which reshapes the wavefront (FIG. 3) into non-spherical form, curving more strongly toward the edge.
-At the moment when the paraxial segment of the incident wavefront reaches mirror surface, its edge portion is reflected and converging toward the axis.
-However, while the paraxial mirror points (P) form a wavefront section nearly coinciding with the sphere SP, placed at the mirror vertex and centered at the paraxial (Gaussian) focus (G), the edge points form wavefront section M nearly coinciding with a smaller sphere SM, centered at a point closer to the mirror, called marginal ray focus (CM).
-Other mirror segments form wavefronts belonging to spheres centered at intermediate points in between these two (SI/CI).
-The phase difference, determined by the path length between the actual wavefront point and corresponding one on the reference sphere, peaks at the edge of the wavefront, with respect to paraxial focus reference sphere.
+FIGURE 24: The three primary, or Seidel aberrations affecting point-image quality.
+Spherical aberration is radially symmetrical wavefront deviation, making it progressively more strongly curved toward the edges, than a reference sphere centered at paraxial (Gaussian) focus G. It occurs whenever object imaged is not located at one of the two specific foci of a conic.
+It is illustrated on the spherical reflecting surface imaging distant object.
+As waves arrive at the mirror surface, its atoms begin to absorb and re-emit waves in all directions.
+Change in the sagitta of spherical surface () determines surface slope, which reshapes the flat incoming wavefront (FIG. 3) into a curved one, curving more strongly toward the edge.
+At the moment when paraxial segment of the incident wavefront reaches mirror surface, its edge portion is reflected and converging toward the axis.
+However, while the paraxial mirror points (P) forms the wavefront section coinciding with the sphere SP, crossing the mirror vertex and centered at the paraxial (Gaussian) focus (G), the edge points form the wavefront section M, coinciding with a smaller sphere SM, centered at a point closer to the mirror, called marginal ray focus (CM).
+Other mirror segments form wavefront segments belonging to spheres centered at intermediate points in between these two (SI/CI).
+Phase difference at any of these points results from path length difference between the actual wavefront point and corresponding reference sphere point.

-is wavefront deformation combining wavefront tilt with reduced wavefront curvature on one, and increased on the opposite wavefront side.
-Its origin is illustrated on a concave mirror surface (right): points in phase on an incoming oblique wavefront go out of phase with respect to the chief ray (CR) point after reflection, due to optical path differences produced by the tilt asymmetry (A'B' vs. AB).
-The effect is negligible only for a small central area of the wavefront, which belongs to Gaussian sphere (S
+Coma aberration is wavefront deformation combining wavefront tilt with reduced wavefront curvature on one, and increased on the opposite wavefront side.
+Its origin is illustrated on a concave mirror (right), where points in phase on an incoming oblique wavefront above the chief ray (CR) point are progressively retarded relative to it, while those below are advanced, due to the optical path differences produced by tilt asymmetry (A'B' vs. AB).
+The effect is negligible only for a small central area of the wavefront, which belongs to Gaussian sphere (SG) and focuses at the Gaussian focus point G; the rest of wavefront focuses on points scattered above Gaussian focus.
+With the stop at the surface, mirror coma is independent of its conic, and increases with the angle of incidence.

-is wavefront deformation where its radius of curvature varies from a minimum in one plane, to a maximum in the plane perpendicular to it.
-In a concave mirror with the stop at the surface, it is caused by an oblique wavefront section in the tangential plane being of smaller diameter than in sagittal plane (AC vs. BC, sketch to the right) - thus also focusing shorter (T vs. S, respectively).
-Also, central points are more delayed than the edges points for an oblique wavefront (DF vs. EF), forming a deeper wavefront after reflection.
-Consequently, it focuses shorter than the Gaussian sphere (S
+Astigmatism is wavefront deformation where its radius of curvature varies from the minimum along one its diameter, to the maximum along diameter perpendicular to it.
+In a concave mirror with the stop at the surface, it is caused by an oblique wavefront section in the tangential (vertical) plane being of smaller diameter than in the sagittal plane (AC vs. BC, respectively, sketch to the right) - thus also focusing shorter (T vs. S, respectively).
+Also, central points are more delayed than the edge points in the sagittal plane (FE vs. DE), forming a deeper wavefront after reflection.
+Consequently, sagittal radius focuses shorter than the Gaussian sphere (S

-For instance, typically strongly curved lenses of an apo refractor induce relatively significant sixth-order spherical aberration.
-If a system is constructed based on zero fourth-order spherical aberration, the residual sixth-order aberration is likely to compromise system performance.
-To prevent this, system surfaces are corrected as to allow certain amount of lower-order spherical aberration to offset its higher-order counterpart, so that the total aberration is minimized.
-Allowing certain amount of the lower-order aberration here is, in fact, correcting the actual surfaces beyond their fourth-order zero-aberration approximation so that they are closer to that perfect surface profile that would produce a perfect wavefront.
+For instance, typically strongly curved lenses of an apo refractor induce relatively significant higher-order spherical aberration.
+If a system is constructed based on zero 4th order spherical aberration, the residual 6th order aberration is likely to compromise system performance.
+To prevent this, system surfaces are corrected as to allow for a certain amount of lower-order spherical aberration to offset its higher-order counterpart, so that the total aberration is minimized.
+Allowing certain amount of the lower-order aberration here is, in fact, correcting the actual surfaces beyond their 4th order zero-aberration approximation so that they are closer to that perfect surface profile that would produce a perfect wavefront.

-Similarly, higher-order ray aberrations stem from the approximated incident angle on the surface, which determines the reflected or refracted ray angle.
-Since either tangent or sine of the incident angle at the optical surface are a function, among other elements, of the sagitta z, they can't be expressed in simple terms.
-Instead, the calculation uses angle approximation from, this time, trigonometric function expansion series, such as sinα=a-(a3/3!)+(a5/5!)-(a7/7!)+..., with α being the incident angle on the surface in degrees, and a this angle in radians.
-For small angles (paraxial approximation) sinα is nearly identical to a; for larger angles, however, the difference becomes significant.
+In a different concept, higher-order ray aberrations stem from the approximated incident angle on the surface, which determines the reflected or refracted ray angle.
+This concept dates back to the old days when raytracing was done by hand, using trigonometric functions.
+To simplify these calculations, it also uses an approximation from, this time, trigonometric function expansion series, such as sinα=a-(a3/3!)+(a5/5!)-(a7/7!)+..., with α being the incident angle on the surface in degrees, and a this angle in radians.
+For small angles (paraxial approximation, or first order optics) sinα is nearly identical to a; for larger angles, however, the difference becomes significant.
 Lower-order aberration calculation (Seidel) adds the second term, (a3/3!), which is why it is called third-order calculation.
 It is sufficiently accurate for weaker/smaller surfaces.
-Larger, more strongly curved surfaces may require adding the fifth-order, or yet higher terms to the angle approximation in order to obtain sufficiently accurate result.
+Larger, more strongly curved surfaces may require adding the 5th order, or yet higher terms to the angle approximation in order to obtain sufficiently accurate result.

-Higher-order terms - secondary or Schwarzschild, as well as tertiary aberrations - are negligible with most amateur telescope types, and also significantly more complex.
-For those reasons, higher aberrations will not be specifically addressed in this text.
+Higher-order terms in the conic sagitta expansion series - secondary or Schwarzschild, and more so tertiary and higher-order aberrations - are negligible with most amateur telescope types, and also significantly more complex.
+For those reasons, higher order aberration expressions are not given in this text.
+One exception is higher-order spherical aberration.

 Follows brief overview of terms and conventions that are the basis of the aberration calculation.